 Estimated processing time with the USCIS is approximately 12 months.
 However, longer processing times are possible.
 After the USCIS receives your application, it will mail you a Form I-797 Notice of Receipt with your assigned case number.
 You can check the status of your application online by following the directions on the form.

 When you receive a response from the USCIS, you must report the outcome to the Office of International Student Services.
-If your application is approved, send or bring a photocopy of your I-797 Approval Notice to ISS by visiting our office or emailing email@example.com.
+If your application is approved, send a photocopy of your I-797 Approval Notice to ISS by emailing email@example.com.

 ISS will defer the Program Start Date in SEVIS to a later date if your change of status is not approved by the Program Start Date printed on your I-20.
 ISS will continue to defer the Program Start Date until your change of status is approved.